 Unlike many other peer-reviewed publications, the Archives of American Art Journal obtains and pays for all image reproductions and permissions to publish them.

-Authors should submit manuscripts through Editorial Manager®, the Archives of American Art Journal’s online submission and peer review system.
-Please visit http://aaaj.edmgr.com to register in the system and upload your submission.
+Authors should submit manuscripts through Editorial Manager®, the Archives of American Art Journal’s online submission and peer-review system.
+Please visit https://www.editorialmanager.com/aaaj to register in the system and upload your submission.

-The Archives of American Art Journal uses a double-blind system of peer review for feature articles.
-Each manuscript is assessed by the editor and, if approved for further review, sent to at least two outside readers.
-Acceptance may be conditional on revisions made at the editor’s request and further internal or external review.
-As an accepted article is edited, authors will be consulted at all stages through galleys.
-Authors of accepted manuscripts are required to enter into a formal publication agreement with the Smithsonian.
-Final editorial control and the decision to publish rest with the editor.
+The Archives of American Art Journal uses a double-blind system of peer review for research articles.
+Each manuscript is assessed by the executive editor and, if approved for further review, sent to at least two outside readers.
+All commissioned manuscripts are thoroughly reviewed by the executive editor, in consultation with the editorial team.
+For both peer-reviewed and commissioned manuscripts, acceptance is conditional on revisions made at the executive editor’s request.
+Authors of accepted manuscripts will be consulted during fact-checking, copy editing, and the proofing of galleys.
+Authors are required to enter into a formal publication agreement with the Smithsonian Institution.
+The final authority to publish rests with the Archives of American Art.

-For more information about the editorial process, please contact editor Tanya Sheehan at firstname.lastname@example.org.
+For more information about the editorial process, please contact executive editor Tanya Sheehan at firstname.lastname@example.org.

-- Jennifer González, University of California, Santa Cruz
+- Bridget R. Cooks, University of California, Irvine

 - Suzanne Hudson, University of Southern California